OdayAli2249/My-Python-Course-Lab-Files-f23/README.md

 # Python Language Course Repository

 Welcome to the Python Language Course repository!
-This repository contains materials from a free, voluntary Python course that was organized and taught at [Your University Name].
+This repository contains materials from a free, voluntary Python course that was organized and taught at information technology engineering, damascus university.
 The aim of this course was to provide a comprehensive introduction to Python programming, covering fundamental concepts and progressing to more advanced topics, including an introduction to artificial intelligence.

 ## Purpose